-aged 41, was appointed as our Vice President in October 2013, responsible for the overall development and operation of city tourism brand communication business of the Group.
+aged 42, has been our Vice President since October 2013, responsible for the overall development and operation of city tourism brand communication business of the Group.
 She joined the Group in August 2002, and has been the General Manager of City Brand Marketing Centre since 2011.
-Ms. Zhou has four years of frontline sales experience and twelve years of team management experience.
-With more than sixteen years of working experience in media industry, she has established her own style in the field of city tourism brand communication.
-She has successfully developed and provided services for more than 1,000 clients with her team, which effectively ensured the Group's leading position in this field.
-Through twelve years' professional team management, Ms. Zhou has initiated unique and systematic media marketing management ideas and methods which have been applied and promoted successfully in market practices, and made important contribution to the sales performance of the Group.
+Ms. Zhou has four years of frontline sales experience and thirteen years of team management experience.
+With more than seventeen years of working experience in media industry, she has established her own style in the field of city tourism brand communication.
+She has successfully developed and provided services for more than 1,000 clients, which effectively ensured the Group's leading position in this field.
+Through thirteen years' professional team management, Ms. Zhou has initiated unique and systematic media marketing management ideas and methods which have been applied and promoted successfully in market practices.
 Ms. Zhou graduated from Shashi University in 1999, majoring in finance.